yarraguntababu117/Afflict-Precision-Plants-Using-ResNet/README.md

 Table of contents

-1. Abstract:
-2. Exploratory Data Analysis(EDA):
+1. Exploratory Data Analysis(EDA):
    a.
 Train Subset
    b.
 Valid Subset
    c.
 Test Subset
-3. Data Preprocessing
+2. Data Preprocessing

    -> Splitting the Data:

    .Since the original test set has only 33 images, we are going to use the vaild data for testing.
    .The original training data will be split into two parts: 80% for actual training and 20% for validation.
-4. Data Modeling
+3. Data Modeling
-5. Model Evaluation
+4. Model Evaluation
-6. Saving the Model
+5.   aving the Model